MicrosoftDocs/azure-docs/articles/storage/files/storage-sync-files-monitoring.md

 ## Windows Server

-On the Windows Server that has the Azure File Sync agent installed, you can view cloud tiering, registered server, and sync health.
+On the **Windows Server** that has the Azure File Sync agent installed, you can view the health of the server endpoints on that server using the **event logs** and **performance counters**.

 ### Event logs

 Use the Telemetry event log on the server to monitor registered server, sync, and cloud tiering health.
 The Telemetry event log is located in Event Viewer under *Applications and Services\Microsoft\FileSync\Agent*.

-Sync health:
+Sync health

 - Event ID 9102 is logged once a sync session completes.
 Use this event to determine if sync sessions are successful (**HResult = 0**) and if there are per-item sync errors.
 For more information, see the [sync health](https://docs.microsoft.com/azure/storage/files/storage-sync-files-troubleshoot?tabs=server%2Cazure-portal#broken-sync) and  [per-item errors](https://docs.microsoft.com/azure/storage/files/storage-sync-files-troubleshoot?tabs=server%2Cazure-portal#how-do-i-see-if-there-are-specific-files-or-folders-that-are-not-syncing) documentation.